 - Make an announcement is only available when rooms are running.
 It sends messages to all breakout rooms into chat

 - Recreate rooms discards all current rooms and let’s you start again.
 Breakout Rooms are part of the meeting they were created on – if you revisit the meeting later the old rooms are there.
 Recreate rooms lets you start from the scratch.

-Room settings contain two options
+Room settings contain two options and a timer

 The default settings work very well for most needs.
 However you want users to take action (ie: confirm the switching of meeting manually) when moving to breakout rooms remove the checkbox from the first one.
 There is 10 second period when users move to rooms once room is started.